ferpoble2/Relief_Creator/readme.md

 Make sure to change all strings that contains `<project_directory>` with the absolute path of the directory in which the project  is stored.

-# How to change the icon
+# How to change the icon of the application

 ## Window icon